Las Vegas Sands: Political contributions

+Miriam Adelson has been one of Donald Trump's top donors during all three of his presidential campaigns.
+Adelson has also provided financial support to the Zionist Organization of America, the Yad Vashem Holocaust museum and memorial in Jerusalem, and multiple U.S. groups that fundraise for the Israeli military.

+Las Vegas Sands has actively been lobbying in Texas to get the state to legalize commercial casinos.

 Initiatives

 Las Vegas Sands has their own sustainability initiative roadmap called Sands ECO360, centered on identifying eco-friendly processes surrounding building development, resort management, and events.

-One of the Corporation's initiatives encourages resort staff to report possible water- or energy-conservation concerns.
+One of the company's initiatives encourages resort staff to report possible water- or energy-conservation concerns.

 Two buildings in Singapore are LEED certified, and several in Macau have received awards for Energy Saving Activities.

 Properties

-Las Vegas Sands Corporation owns the Four Seasons Hotel, The Conrad, Sheraton, and the St. Regis at Cotai Strip as part of The Plaza Macao and the Londoner Macao.
+Las Vegas Sands holds integrated resorts in Asia including Marina Bay Sands in Singapore and through its majority-owned subsidiary Sands China Ltd. (SCL) owns several integrated resorts in Macao including The Venetian Macao, Sands Macao, The Plaza Macao and Four Seasons Hotel, The Londoner Macao and The Parisian Macao.